Author: Larry St Aubin

 In 1931 the fishpond, sundial and 3 acres of planting were completed.
 11,000 pine trees were planted to replace those lost to drought.
 Eve eyes the fish.

-The rock garden was built in 1934 consisting mailing of coniferous shrubs.
+The rock garden was built in 1934 consisting mainly of coniferous shrubs.

-From 1954 to 56, small menagerie of Canada geese, guinea hens, pheasants and ducks take up residence in the Tower gardens.
+From 1954 to 56, a small menagerie of Canada geese, guinea hens, pheasants and ducks took up residence in the Tower gardens.

 The weather predicted a heat wave and possible risk of a thunderstorm.
 I made plans to find a place indoors.
 Turns out, there was a museum at Tower Hill.

 The Tower Hill Museum (West Parry Sound District Museum) is pet friendly so we head inside.
-However, the pugs cannot walk on their own.
+However, the pugs could not walk on the floor.
 The Director of the museum said the dog has to be carried.
 So, Greta goes into the back pack and Eve goes into the stroller.

 They have completed a 3 year renovation of the E. Roy Smith gallery – their permanent exhibition space.
 It was done mostly by volunteers.
 COVID interrupted the process but started again in March 2021.
 A model of the Ottawa, Arnprior & Parry Sound Railway was completed.